adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 The tagged lines come from Tal, Thul, Ort and Amn behaving differently in the two bases; everything above them is the same either way.

-Escape backs out one step at a time: out of the search box, then back to the list, then it closes the window.
+Escape backs out one step at a time: out of the search box, then it closes the window.

 ### Chat command